cdsittampalam/documentation/docs/Partner API.md

 Using the `company_id` for John Doe Group, you can add ACME Corp as a trusted party.
 For the trusted party of 'type' 'company', you specify the web address.

-Using the 'company_id' of ACME corp, you add a trusted user as a trusted party for that company.
-If the trusted party is of 'type' 'user', you have to state the email address.
+Using the 'company_id' of ACME corp, you add a trusted user as a trusted party for that company, and state the email address.
 In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user.

 The trusted party user would have to have been added to the Qredo network through the Qredo Desktop app.
 When adding a trusted party that is a user using the below request, they receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party when running a 'Returns All trusted parties for a company' request.